Bosra: Islamic era

 A golden age of political and architectural activity in Bosra began during the reign of Ayyubid sultan al-Adil I (1196–1218).
-One of the first architectural developments in the city was the construction of eight large external towers in the Roman theater-turned-fortress.
-The project began in 1202 and were completed in 1253, towards the end of the Ayyubid period.
+One of the first architectural developments in the city was the construction of eight large external towers in the Roman theatre-turned-fortress.
+The project began in 1202 and was completed in 1253, towards the end of the Ayyubid period.
 The two northern corner towers alone occupied more space than the remaining six.
-After al-Adil's death in 1218, his son as-Salih Ismail inherited the fief of Bosra who resided in its newly fortified citadel.
-During Ismail's rule, Bosra gained political prominence.
+After al-Adil's death in 1218 his son as-Salih Ismail inherited the fief of Bosra and lived in its newly fortified citadel.
+During Ismail's rule Bosra gained political prominence.
 Ismail used the city as his base when he claimed the sultanate in Damascus on two separate occasions, reigning between 1237–38 and 1239–45.